The-Sycorax/DenaroWalletClient/README.md

             *Note: The `-password` option must be set for encrypted and/or deterministic wallets.*

-            * `-wallet`: (Required) Specifies the wallet filename.
+            * `-wallet`: Specifies the wallet filename.
 Defaults to the `./wallets/` directory if no specific filepath is provided.
             * `-password`: The password of the specified wallet.
 Required for wallets that are encrypted.
             * `-2fa-code`: Optional Two-Factor Authentication code for encrypted wallets that have 2FA enabled.
 Should be the 6-digit code generated from an authenticator app.
             * `-address`: Specifies a Denaro address associated with the wallet file.
 A paper wallet will be generated for this Denaro address.